TobikoData/sqlmesh/docs/guides/connections.md

 ### BigQuery
 TBD

-See the [configuration reference](../reference/configuration.md#bigquery) for more details.
+See the [engine configuration reference](../integrations/engines.md#bigquery---localbuilt-in-scheduler) for more details.

 ### Databricks

-The Databricks configuration should be configured as follows:
+A Databricks connection should be configured as follows:
 ```yaml linenums="1"
 connections:
     my_databricks_connection: